mgabrielalima/mgabrielalima/README.md

 - 👋 Hi, I’m Gabriela
-- 👀 I’m interested in Game search & development
+- 👀 I’m interested in game development, artificial intelligence and physics.

 <!---
 mgabrielalima/mgabrielalima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.